costavale/BlueCarbon/README.md

 ## Tutorial

-*bc_comp*
+*bc_comp* function:

 `bc_comp(tube_lenght, core_in, core_out)`

 ### Arguments

-`tube_length` lenght in cm of the sampler,
+- `tube_length` lenght in cm of the sampler,
-`core_in` lenght in cm of the part of the sampler left outside of the sediment (from the inside of the sampler), `core_out`lenght in cm of the part of the sampler left outside of the sediment (from the outside of the sampler)
+- `core_in` lenght in cm of the part of the sampler left outside of the sediment (from the inside of the sampler),
+- `core_out`lenght in cm of the part of the sampler left outside of the sediment (from the outside of the sampler)

 Every suggestions/comments/changes to improve all the codes are welcome :)